Almost exclusively electric cars were on show at the motor show in Munich.

 William Li (Bin), founder and CEO of NIO, seizes his opportunity and praises the German manufacturers.
 VW's new development center in Heifei is exemplary and makes clever use of the advantages of the development ecosystem.
 China has 120 million talented people in the tech industry - by comparison, the ACEA reports 16 million employees in the European automotive industry.

-His key point: competition in China is cutthroat.
+His key point: "Competition in China is cutthroat.

 German manufacturers need state benevolence.

-Oliver Blume enters the stage.
+Oliver Blume takes the stage.

 His presentation comes across as erratic, his diagrams contain errors.
 He talks a lot about cooperations; a cooperation with Xpeng has just been launched.

-It unconsciously represents what has just happened.
+He unconsciously represents what has just happened.

-The other Oliver (Zispe) enters the stage.
+The other Oliver (Zispe) takes the stage.

 I can already hear the outrage from the LinkedIn community.

-But he hits the nail on the head – the event is called the “New Energy Forum”.
-What Zispe is actually complaining about is government intervention in companies’ strategies, which is causing the bubbling “cash pools” to dry up more and more.
-The “New Series” is reminiscent of the good times of the 3s, and of course Zispe also has a page with the Chinese cooperation partners.
+But he hits the nail on the head - the event is called the "New Energy Forum".
+What Zispe is actually complaining about is government intervention in companies' strategies, which is causing the bubbling "cash pools" to dry up more and more.
+The "New Series" is reminiscent of the good times of the 3s, and of course Zispe also has a side with the Chinese cooperation partners.

 Ola Källenius complains that the car industry should fix everything on its own.